mozilla-services/autograph-canary/README.md

 # Usage:
 ## Command line
-To run the default set of autograph-canary tests, ensure you have tls-canary installed correctly (e.g. via `pip install tls-canary`), then:
+To run the default set of autograph-canary tests, ensure you have tls-canary installed correctly (e.g. via `pip install tlscanary`), then:

 ```bash
 autograph.py